TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ## Automatic segmentation using MemBrain-seg

-If you want to automatically segment membranes present in your tomograms you can use the **[MemBrain-seg](https://github.com/teamtomo/membrain-seg)** module (developed by [Lorenz Lamm](https://bsky.app/profile/lorenzlamm.bsky.social) from our team).
+If you want to automatically segment membranes present in your tomograms, you can use the **[MemBrain-seg](https://github.com/teamtomo/membrain-seg)** module (developed by [Lorenz Lamm](https://bsky.app/profile/lorenzlamm.bsky.social) from our team).
 It runs well on CryoCARE tomogram.
 Inside Scipion just run it with default parameters:

 <a href="/imgs/09_seg1.JPG" data-lightbox="image-gallery">
   <img src="/imgs/09_seg1.JPG" alt="Processing Workflow" style="width:60%;">